commitglobal/cso_paul/.ruler/backend.md

 - Write modular code: split logic into reusable functions and classes.
 - Add concise docstrings to all public functions and classes.
 - Don't use hardcoded strings, if possible.
 If a function exists to generate that string, use it.
 If the string is a constant, define it in its (or another appropriate) module.
+- Never use `__future__` imports.
+- Use type hints for all arguments and return values.
+- Use type annotations for all variables, and functions.

 ## Testing Requirements
 - Store tests in `tests.py` or a `tests/` directory within each app.